MontrealCorpusTools/speechcorpustools/docs/source/additional/connecting.rst

 **********

-To see an example connection, go to `Connection example <http://sct.readthedocs.io/en/latest/additional/exconnecting.html>`_
+To see an example connection, go to :any:`Connection example <exconnecting>`

 In the connection tab, there are various features.